dkam/datacenter_detector/README.md

 # DatacenterDetector

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/datacenter_detector`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+This Gem wouldn't be possble without the work done here : https://incolumitas.com/pages/Datacenter-IP-API/

-TODO: Delete this and the text above, and describe your gem
+To experiment with DatacenterDetector, run `bin/console` for an interactive prompt.

 ## Installation